yuyu2172/Deep-Metric-Learning-CVPR16/README.md

 1. Install prerequsites for `Caffe` (see: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html))
 2. Compile the `Caffe-Deep-Metric-Learning-CVPR16` Github submodule.

-## Training procedure
+## Prerequisites
 1. Download pretrained GoogLeNet model from [here](https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet)
 2. Download the ILSVRC12 ImageNet mean file for mean subtraction.
 Refer to Caffe the ImageNet examples  [here](https://github.com/BVLC/caffe/tree/master/examples/imagenet).
+3. Modify and run `code/gen_splits.m` to create train/test split.
+4. Modify and run `code/gen_images.m` to prepare the preprocessed images.

+## Training Procedure
-3. Generate the LMDB file to convert the training set of images to the DB format.
+1. Generate the LMDB file to convert the training set of images to the DB format.
 Example scripts are in `code/` directory.
  * Modify and run `code/compile.m` to mex compile the cpp files used for LMDB generation.
  * Modify `code/config.m` to set save paths.
  * Run `code/gen_caffe_dataset_multilabel_m128.m` to start the LMDB generation process.
-4. Create the `model/train*.prototxt` and `model/solver*.prototxt` files.
+2. Create the `model/train*.prototxt` and `model/solver*.prototxt` files.
 Please refer to the included `*.prototxt` files in `model/` directory for examples.
 You also need to provide the path to the ImageNet mean file (usually called `imagenet_mean.binaryproto`) you downloaded in step 2.
-5. Inside the caffe submodule, launch the Caffe training procedure.
+3. Inside the caffe submodule, launch the Caffe training procedure.
 `caffe/build/tools/caffe train -solver [path-to-training-prototxt-file] -weights [path-to-pretrained-googlenet] -gpu [gpuid]`

 ## Feature extraction after training